dirkpetersen/our-chat/README.md

 # Our Chat !

-An easy to install Enterprise LLM chat system using LibreChat with Bedrock and LDAP/AD authentication.
+An easy to install Enterprise LLM chat system using LibreChat with AWS Bedrock and LDAP/AD authentication.
+If you have access to AWS Bedrock, why don't you use that?
+The problem is that AWS Console is reserved for power users in most organizations, also it will take some time until you are familiar with it (to put it mildly).

 ## Prerequisites

 Get a RHEL virtual server with at least 8GB RAM and 50GB free disk space of which half should be under /home .
 That machine must be able to talk to the ldaps port 636 of your enterprise LDAP server (for example Active Directory).
-You don't require root access if your sysadmins can run the prepare server script.
+You don't require root access if your sysadmins can run the prepare server script for you.

 ## Prepare Server

 ## Longer term vision